keua/SeleniumDocs/NightwatchJS/Docs/Instalation.md

 ## Install NodeJS

-Download the NodeJS tar from the oficial page
+Download the NodeJS tar from the oficial page, and move to the /opt directory.

 ```
 cd /opt
 wget https://nodejs.org/dist/v6.9.1/node-v6.9.1-linux-x64.tar.xz
 ```

-decompress
+decompress the file
 ```
 tar xJf node-v6.9.1-linux-x64.tar.xz
 ```

-Edit the bashrc file to put NodeJS like an enviromental variable add the follow line at the en of the file.
+Edit the bashrc file to put NodeJS like an enviromental variable and add the following line at the end of the file.

 ```
 export PATH=$PATH:/opt/node-v6.9.0-linux-x64/bin
 ```
-to edit the file you can use nano, where usuario is the user name
+to edit the file you can use nano, "usuario" is the user name
 ```
-nano /home/usuario/.bashrc
+nano /home/"usuario"/.bashrc
 ```
-then you should reboot the console and to check that everything is ok run the follow command
+then you should reboot the console and check that everything is ok. run the follow command

 ```
 node -v
 npm -v
 ```

-wheter everything is ok, when you run the commandas you should see the version of node and npm packages.
+whether everything is ok, when you run the commands, you should see the version of node and npm packages.

 ## Install webdriver-manager and nightwatch

-webdriver-manager is to manage the browsers webdriver and with this tool we can run the tests.
+webdriver-manager is to manage the browsers webdriver and we need that the run driver was listening to run the tests.
 To install you should run the following command in the terminal.

 ```
 npm install -g webdriver-manager